Writings of Nichiren Shōnin Doctrine 2, pp. 130 -131

 Bodhi, Bhikkhu, trans.
 The Connected Discourses of the Buddha: A New Translation of the Samyutta Nikaya.
 Boston: Wisdom Publications, 2000.

 Gosho Translation Committee, editor-translator.
 The Writings of Nichiren Daishonin.
 Tokyo: Soka Gakkai, 1999.

 Murano, Senchu, trans.
-Kaimokusho or Liberation from Blindness.
-Berkeley: Numata Center for Buddhist Translation and Research, 2000.
+Two Nichiren Texts.
+Berkeley: Numata Center for Buddhist Translation and Research, 2003.

 Nagapriya, Exploring Karma & Rebirth.
 Birmingham: Windhorse Publications, 2004.

 The “three bodies” (S. trikāya) of a buddha: the Dharma-body (S. dharmakāya), enjoyment-body (S. sambhogakaya), and transformation-body (S. nirmanakāya).

 The five kinds of eyes are the physical eye, the heavenly eye, the wisdom eye, the dharma eye, and the buddha eye that are cultivated by bodhisattvas in order to attain buddhahood.